vishnu305/dementia_web_app_flask/README.md

 # Alzheimer’s Analysis
+## You can view the project here - https://dementia-classification.herokuapp.com/
 ### Introduction
 #### About Dementia
 Dementia is not a specific disease.
 It’s an overall term that describes a group of symptoms associated with a decline in memory or other thinking skills severe enough to reduce a person’s ability to perform everyday activities.
 Alzheimer’s disease accounts for 60 to 80 percent of cases.
 Vascular dementia, which occurs after a stroke, is the second most common dementia type.
 But there are many other conditions that can cause symptoms of dementia, including some that are reversible, such as thyroid problems and vitamin deficiencies.